OnChainSurvivor/OnChainSurvivor/README.md

 # Congratulations, 🔗 Survivor 🏆 !

 Welcome to **OnChain Survivor** Official Repository !
-Congratulations on making it this far, You survived every hack, every rug, every fork and every twist in the crypto journey. 🚀💪 Keep pushing forward! 🌟🔥

- 🌐🎮 The usage of AI in the development of this game is not just encouraged but considered mandatory.
-Fun, simplicity, decentralization, and openness are the foundational pillars of the project!
+Congratulations on making it this far, You survived every hack, every rug, every fork and every twist in the crypto journey. 🚀💪 Keep pushing forward! 🌟🔥  Fun, simplicity, decentralization, and openness are the foundational pillars of the project!

 ## 🌟About Onchain Survivor🌟

-Onchain Survivor is a web-based top-down survival game that utilizes AI in tanden with Web3 technologies to enable a new kind of browser gaming experience.
+Onchain Survivor is a web-based top-down survival game that utilizes AI in tamden with Web3 technologies to enable a new kind of browser gaming experience.
 Players will navigate an AI generated environment to do what they do best...
 Survive!
 Onchain Survivor aims to combine the addictive gameplay of roguelite games with the innovative potential of generative AI and blockchain technology, creating a unique and engaging experience.

-## The problem & the solution: The Challenger system, Blockchain Integration 🔗 & Game Design 🏟️
+## The problem & the solution: The Challenger system, Integrations 🔗 & Game Design 🏟️

-In the near future, players will be capable to create with all kinds of experiences with just one prompt using GenAI technology, being able to totally inmerse in virtual worlds beyond human imagination. this brings the problem of such beautiful generated experiences being "isolated" from the rest of their communities or peers, and this a problem blockchains actually can solve.
+In the near future, players will be capable to create with all kinds of experiences with just one prompt using GenAI technology, being able to totally immerse in virtual worlds beyond human imagination. this brings the problem of such beautiful generated experiences being "isolated" from the rest of their communities or peers, and this a problem blockchains actually can solve.

 ```mermaid
 flowchart TD